TomJDove/TomJDove/_posts/2023-07-04-Arxiv-Gender.md

 </figure>
 </center>

-If we graph only the proportion of women then we see that we have a steady increase (except maybe it's flattened out?):
+If we graph only the proportion of women then we see that we have a steady increase:

 <center>
 <figure>